sleicht/dotfiles-zsh/.config/claude/commands/rewrite_commit_message.md

 ## Process:
 1. Use `git show` to analyze the commit changes
-2. Create an improved commit message following Conventional Commits specification
+2. Create an improved commit message following Conventional Commits specification[merge_request_md.md](merge_request_md.md)
 3. Check if the commit has been pushed to remote branches (safety check)
 4. If safe, use `git commit --amend` to actually rewrite the commit message
 5. Confirm the change was successful

 The ruleset for writing messages comes from "conventional commits".
+The message should not be too long and have maximum 10 bullet points.

-Here the specification:
+Here the specification for "conventional commits":

 Conventional Commits 1.0.0